-James Murphy’s LCD Soundsystem helped to blur the lines between electronic and rock music in the 21st century.
+James Murphy’s LCD Soundsystem blurred the lines between electronic and rock music in the 21st century.
 Murphy’s original career plan was to become a sound engineer or a drummer, but took on a front-man role after the band he was producing broke up.
 LCD Soundsystem are most commonly filed under “dance-punk”, with Murphy’s unpolished vocals providing an entry point for rock fans who don’t often listen to electronic music.
 While the group has other members, Murphy describes himself as the control-freak who dictates their sound.

 LCD Soundsystem began their career with a series of singles; the first of which, 2002’s ‘Losing My Edge’, is a perfect summary of their modus operandi.
 Murphy name-drops impeccable musical influences (“I was there when Captain Beefheart started up his first band.
 I told him, “Don’t do it that way.
 You’ll never make a dime.”), while dismissing his DJ rivals with a vocal delivery reminiscent of The Fall’s Mark E Smith.